akai-sh/T-REX/README.md

 - **Table 2:** `A_NS` (next-statement accuracy), `A_PS` (program-state accuracy), and `A_NS+PS` (joint accuracy).
 - **Table 3:** `S1` (expressions), `S2` (variable assignments), `Seq.` (sequential/completion flow), `S3` (if-statements), `S4` (for/while-statements), `S5` (method calls), and `Branch` (branch flow).

-The executor uses sampling with `temperature=0.8`.
-Therefore, results may vary across runs and may not exactly match those reported in the paper.

 ### Predicting Runtime Behaviors